 Best Software

-Each vendor profile includes headquarters, founding year approximation, target customer profile, AI architecture (native or bolted on), key strength, pricing transparency, and a typical implementation timeline.
+Each vendor profile includes headquarters, target customer profile, AI architecture (AI-native or workflow-first with integrated AI), key strength, pricing transparency, and a typical implementation timeline.
+Everything here is based on vendor-published materials as of August 2026; capabilities and pricing change quickly, so confirm with the vendor.
 Vendors are grouped into five categories: AI-native mid-market, enterprise AI CLM, browser-native collaborative, Microsoft-embedded, and repository-focused.
 The same vendor can fit multiple categories; we placed each in its dominant category and noted the secondary fit where relevant.

 How to read this directory